 One downside of living in Rock Tavern, however, is that residents on average have to contend with a long commute, spending on average 34.54 minutes every day commuting to work.

-The education level of Rock Tavern ranks among the highest in the nation.
-Of the 25-and-older adult population in Rock Tavern, 42.12% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Rock Tavern is one of the most well-educated cities in the nation.
+42.12% of adults in Rock Tavern have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Rock Tavern in 2022 was $54,808, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $219,232 for a family of four.